sailfishos/sailjail/APPDEBUG.md

 ### 1.2.
 Execute the application

-Use the Exec line from desktop file, with --trace added in the mix.
+Use the Exec line from desktop file, with `--trace` added in the mix. `--trace` takes an existing directory as an argument.

+    [defaultuser@Sailfish ~]$ mkdir jolla-calculator-trace
-    [defaultuser@Sailfish ~]$ /usr/bin/sailjail --trace -p jolla-calculator.desktop /usr/bin/jolla-calculator
+    [defaultuser@Sailfish ~]$ /usr/bin/sailjail --trace=jolla-calculator-trace -p jolla-calculator.desktop /usr/bin/jolla-calculator

-After exiting application, log files should be in the current directory.
+After exiting application, log files should be in the directory given to --trace.

-    [defaultuser@Sailfish ~]$ ls -1 firejail-*.log*
+    [defaultuser@Sailfish ~]$ ls -1 jolla-calculator-trace/firejail-*.log*
     firejail-dbus.log
     firejail-stderr.log
     firejail-stderr.log.1